ryanburst/comic-lettering/README.md

 Tons of comic book fonts here, all or mostly pay fonts.

 ### Deals
-* 10% of Pro Blambot Fonts - Year round, check the footer of https://www.blambot.com for the current discount code.
+* 10% off Pro Blambot Fonts - Year round, check the footer of https://www.blambot.com for the current discount code.
 * Cyber Monday - Blambot fonts typically 30% off.
 * New Year Sale - Comicraft fonts all convert to $20.XX for a day.
 This includes the crazy expensive fonts and fonts that cost less than $20.